LibraryOfCongress/citizen-dj/about.md

 ### What is the timeline of this project?

 This project will run for one year from September 2019 to September 2020.
+An official launch is expected in the summer of 2020.

 ### How can I give feedback?